dariusarnold/doublebeam/README.md

 runs to find optimal parameters.
 All These options can be given in two ways: Specified in the config file or on command line.
 Command line options override config file options, allowing you to use a config file as a base but then change a few key options for between runs.
+Detailled explanations for all values can be found in the options.pdf file.

 ## Inputs